Break-Even Analysis for Startups: What Investors Need to See

 Now translate that to runway planning.
 If you raise $500,000 at $32,000/month burn, you have roughly 15 months of runway.
 If you can reach 427 users in 12 months, you'll break even with 3 months cushion.
 If it realistically takes 18 months, you'll need another funding round before profitability.

-This analysis tells you exactly how much to raise — you need enough runway to reach break-even plus a meaningful buffer (typically 4–6 months) for the unexpected.
+This analysis tells you exactly how much to raise.
+You need enough runway to reach break-even plus a meaningful buffer (typically 4–6 months) for the unexpected.

 Sensitivity Analysis: What Investors Actually Want to See